 READ: Tips for driving in Morocco

-If you love the flexibility of travelling on your own schedule and want to explore more than one town of Morocco, then hiring a car is your best option.
+If you love the flexibility of travelling on your own schedule and want to explore more than one town in Morocco, then hiring a car is your best option.

 The roads are remarkably good, for a family of four it works our cheaper than public transport, and we never had an issue finding safe parking.